faithoflifedev/google_vision_workspace/README.md

 Available commands:
-  detect      Run image detection and annotation for an images. highlight   Draw a box to highlight any objects detected. score       For OBJECT_LOCALIZATION, get the score(s) for the object specified with "look-for".
+  detect      Run image detection and annotation for an images. highlight   Draw a box to highlight any objects detected. safe_search SafeSearch Detection detects explicit content such as adult content or violent content within an image. score       For OBJECT_LOCALIZATION, get the score(s) for the object specified with "look-for".
 ```